pashmaklang/pashmak/doc/0_Basics.md

 <operation> [arguments]; <operation> [arguments];
 ```

-some thing like this. in this example, we have two operations:
+in this example, we have two operations:

 ```bash
 mem 'some thing to print\n'; # first operation out ^; # second operation
 ```

-in here, mem is a operation and `'something to print\n'` is argument of that, and
+here, mem is a operation and `'something to print\n'` is argument of that, and
 out is a operation and `^` is argument of that.

-but this code doing what?
+but what is the function of this code?

 when you run the script in terminal: